 This book came from the library, and I will never give you less than an honest review, no matter its source.
 I do provide informational and purchase links to make it more convenient for you to access the book.
 I also receive a percentage of the sale if you use one of my links to buy it.
 And that's not enough money to be less than truthful *grin*.

 Holidays are Hell

-Other books by this author that I've reviewed include Darkness Calls, A Wild Light, Dates from Hell, Pale Demon, Unbound, Something Deadly This Way Comes, The Good, the Bad, and the Undead, Every Which Way But Dead, Dark and Stormy Knights, A Fistful of Charms, In the Dark of Dreams, For a Few Demons More, The Outlaw Demon Wails, Huntress, White Witch, Black Curse, Wild Thing, Black Magic Sanction, Eternal Lover, Within the Flames, A Perfect Blood, Never After, An Apple for the Creature, "Pet Shop Boys", Mortal Bone, "Trouble on Reserve", Into the Woods, Ever After, The Mad Scientist’s Guide to World Domination, "A Dream of Stone & Shadow", Labyrinth of Stars, The Drafter, "Waylaid", The Operator, The Turn: The Hollows Begins with Death.
+Other books by this author that I've reviewed include Darkness Calls, A Wild Light, Dates from Hell, Pale Demon, Unbound, Something Deadly This Way Comes, The Good, the Bad, and the Undead, Every Which Way But Dead, Dark and Stormy Knights, A Fistful of Charms, In the Dark of Dreams, For a Few Demons More, The Outlaw Demon Wails, Huntress, White Witch, Black Curse, Wild Thing, Black Magic Sanction, Eternal Lover, Love Bites, Within the Flames, A Perfect Blood, Never After, An Apple for the Creature, "Pet Shop Boys", Mortal Bone, "Trouble on Reserve", Into the Woods, Ever After, The Mad Scientist’s Guide to World Domination, "A Dream of Stone & Shadow", Labyrinth of Stars, The Drafter, "Waylaid", The Operator, The Turn: The Hollows Begins with Death.